eriktuck/ei-dev/docs/notes.md

 #### Linking Documents

 To link to another page, simply provide the relative path to the page as a markdown file.
 You can link to a section if you add a '#' after the filename.
 Sections should be all lower-case and '-' delimitted.
+Ignore any punctuation in the header.
 See also [documentation]( https://mkdocs.readthedocs.io/en/0.11.1/user-guide/writing-your-docs/#linking-documents).

 `[here's a link](foldername/filename.md#header-name)`